Online course details

 Through our partnership with the Institute of Hospitality you'll be given free access to the Institute's Educational Membership Scheme (EMS) once you've enrolled onto this course.
 This gives you access to management guides, monthly specialist newsletters, e-journals, webinars and much more.

-Our Academic Lead for Hospitality, Yukari Iguchi, talks about our International Hospitality Business Management BA (Hons) (Top-Up) course in this video.
+Our academic for Hospitality, Yukari Iguchi, talks about our online Hospitality courses.

 We will advise you of your study plan - the running order and availability of the modules - when you are invited to enrol.